 How often reinforcement should be delivered is different for each child.
 For some children, it might take continuous praise to keep them focused and staying on task.
-This means that for each and every time that a child does the right thing, they should receive an enthusiastic response.
+This means that each and every time a child does the right thing, they should receive an enthusiastic response.
 One reinforcement for each appropriate response (1:1).
 You will know which child needs this because the one time that they don’t receive the positive reinforcement- the inappropriate behavior comes back.
-This one to one ratio (1:1) needs to keep happening until the appropriate behaviors start becoming automatic.
-In time, it will become possible to reduce the reinforcement to every other, or perhaps every third response and eventually fade out reinforcement completely as the child becomes independent.
+This one-to-one ratio (1:1) needs to keep happening until the appropriate behaviors start becoming automatic.
+In time, it will become possible to reduce the reinforcement to every other, or perhaps every third response, and eventually fade out reinforcement completely as the child becomes independent.

 How Positive Reinforcement is used in ABA